ApicaSystem/apica-scripted-checks/README.md

 ```

 # JSON Restrictions
-## Keys with dots
+## Keys with dots (.) or dollar signs ($)
-Keys with dots are not currently allowed.
+Keys with these characters are not currently allowed.
 Results with these keys will be discarded by our system.
-We may implement a replacement system where dots are replaced with another character.
+We may implement a replacement system where these are replaced with another character.

 # Important Fields